heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/README.md

 5. Uniform interface:
    - Use URIs/URLs to identify resources.
-   - Server responses use a standard format that includes all information required by the client to process the data (modify or delete the resource’s state).
+   - Server responses use a standard format that includes all information required by the client to process the data (modify or delete the resource's state).
    - Server responses include links that allow the client to discover how to interact with a resource.